ArturLukianov/wreck/README.md

 # wreck

-wreck is a set of scripts dedicated to automated information gathering about targets for penetration testing
+wreck is a set of scripts dedicated to automate information gathering about targets for penetration testing

 wreck uses third-party tools to gather info and generates output in several formats